-MUS G555 Foundations in Choral Conducting for Graduate Students (3 cr.)
+MUS G555 Foundations in Choral Conducting (3 cr.)
 P: Graduate standing in the Jacobs School of Music or permission of instructor.
-Techniques for the beginning choral conductor, including basic fundamentals of stick technique, development of aural and rehearsal skills, and score analysis for the conductor.
-Intended to satisfy deficiency requirements as a prerequisite for G560 Graduate Choral Conducting or to serve as an elective.
-Does not satisfy any existing degree requirement in conducting on the graduate level.
+Techniques for the beginning choral conductor, including fundamentals of baton technique, rehearsal skills, choral sound development, and score preparation.
+May serve as a prerequisite for G560 Graduate Choral Conducting.
+Does not satisfy degree requirements for graduate choral conducting majors.
+May be used toward a doctoral minor in choral conducting.

 MUS G560 Graduate Choral Conducting (3 cr.)
-P: G371 Choral Conducting I or G555 Foundations in Choral Conducting for Graduate Students.
-For graduate students majoring in fields other than choral conducting.
-Admission by examination during orientation week.
-The course may be taken more than once.
+P: Two conducting classes at the undergraduate level or G555 Foundations in Choral Conducting or permission of the instructor.
+Study and development of effective gesture and stylistically appropriate interpretations of repertoire from a variety of time periods.
+For students majoring in fields other than choral conducting.
+May be taken more than once.